-The Treasury Committee is chaired by the Finance Director and comprises the Group Treasurer, the divisional finance directors, the Group Financial Controller, the Head of Tax and the Group Accountants.
+The Treasury Committee is chaired by the Finance Director and comprises the Group Treasurer, the divisional finance directors, the Group Financial Controller, the Head of Tax and other key members of the finance function.
 The Treasury Committee manages the treasury activities of the group and meets at least six times a year.
 The Treasury Committee is not a formal sub-committee of the Board but it regularly reports to the Board on compliance with treasury policies and other treasury matters.
 The Treasury Committee is also responsible for monitoring the group's capital adequacy and liquidity positions.